A joint explanation of W-mass and muon g-2 in 2HDM: The parameters and -mass

 We scan $m_H$, $m_A$ and $m_{H^\pm}$ parameters in the following ranges:

-In Fig. \ref{stumw1} and Fig. \ref{stumw2}, we show the samples explaining the CDF II $W$-boson mass measurement within $2\sigma$ range while satisfying the constraints of the oblique parameters and theoretical constraints from the perturbativity, vacuum stability and unitarity.
+In Fig. \ref{stumw1} and Fig. \ref{stumw2}, we show the samples explaining the CDF $W$-boson mass measurement within $2\sigma$ range while satisfying the constraints of the oblique parameters and theory.
 From Fig. \ref{stumw1} and Fig. \ref{stumw2}, we see that $H$ or $A$ is disfavored to exactly degenerate in mass with $H^\pm$, but their masses are allowed to be degenerate.
 The mass splitting between $H^\pm$ and $H/A$ is imposed upper and lower bounds, and required to be approximately larger than 10 GeV.
 When one of $m_H$ and $m_A$ is close to $m_{H^\pm}$, the other is allowed to have sizable deviation from $m_{H^\pm}$.
 The $m_{H^\pm}$ and $m_{A}$ are favored to be smaller than 650 GeV for $m_H<120$ GeV (see Fig. \ref{stumw2}), and allowed to have more large values with increasing of $m_H$ (see Fig. \ref{stumw1}).

 Now we analyze the reason.
-In the 2HDM, the corrections to $T$ is much larger than $S$ and $U$, and the $T$ parameter is expressed as
+In the model, the correction to the $T$ parameter is expressed as